 At EVS Translations our translators have excellent academic credentials and proven professional translation experience.
 But this is only a basic foundation.
 Translators assigned to energy projects work consistently in this area to maximise their knowledge of this particular field, its concepts and terminology.
 They are also highly adept with translation software accessing your corporate specific glossaries and terminology databases during a live translation project to guarantee the quality of the final content.

 Project feature: complex technical manuals into Russian, Chinese and Spanish

 EVS Translations translated 22 user manuals and maintenance manuals including those for a software system we use in exploration surveys and reservoir surveys.
 So it involved hardware installation instructions, compliance information and testing instructions all translated from English into Russian, Chinese and Spanish.
 It was a big job but we got it back on time and with everything as we wanted it.
 The team at EVS made glossaries for each language which we checked and approved before the translation started and the team here was certainly very satisfied with the accuracy and presentation of the information contained in the final documents.

-The post Japan after Nuclear Power appeared first on EVS Translations Blog.
+The post The New Kid on the Western African Oil Block appeared first on EVS Translations Blog.
 Read more